Drummunds care home in Essex identified £115,423 in cost savings and 632 tonnes of carbon savings, after an energy audit by Groundwork.

 The care home is part of Black Swan International and provides residential and respite care for people with physical and learning difficulties with an innovative and inclusive solution.

 Groundwork’s Environmental Business Advisor was asked to undertake an energy audit to see where the home could reduce their energy usage.
 Particular focus was paid to the heating system, lighting, and building fabric.
-Heating costs are the primary energy expenditure becuase thermal comfort is of key importance for the residents.
+Heating costs are the primary energy expenditure because thermal comfort is of key importance for the residents.
 The audit also looked at how they could save water and generate energy through solar power.

 A recommendation was to monitor and manage electricity use by logging usage to identify the highest users, and subsequently taking action to reduce overuse.
 It was also suggested an upgrade in their current fluorescent tubes to efficient